eguneys/lower25/TIMELINE.md

 Abilities, player can jump, double jump, wall climb Inventory, player can collect collectibles which appears at the side of the screen to collect them all unlocks features.

+Camera

+Checkpoint system, each level has a spawn point, and a leave point.
+If a player dies at a level it restarts on the same level it died and 1 life is spent.
+Player has 3 lives, when run out, game restarts.

 ### Characters

 #### Main character